harin-git/tptR/README.md

 # Timbre Perception Test (TPT)
 The TPT is a test to measure an individual's ability on timbre perception.
-This R package is for running the TPT locally and it is implmented using [psychTestR](https://github.com/pmcharrison/psychTestR), a package for designing and running psychology experiments with R.
+This R package is for running the TPT locally and it is implmented using [psychTestR](https://github.com/pmcharrison/psychTestR), a package for designing and running psychological experiments with R.

 ## Citation